nanxstats/tinyvdiff/README.md

 3. We assume it is sufficient to run visual regression tests in a single CI/CD operating system environment.
 Snapshots should be generated in a similar OS environment to ensure consistency with the CI/CD system.

-This approach keeps tinyvdiff lightweight and focused, making it a practical choice for many visual regression testing workflows.